brian-team/brian2/docs_sphinx/user/computation.rst

 target if possible and fall back to Python otherwise (it will also raise a warning in this case, set `codegen.target` to ``'numpy'`` explicitly to avoid this warning).
-The compiled language target is ``'cython'`` (needing the `Cython`_ package in addition).
+The compiled language target is ``'cython'`` (needing the `Cython`_ package in addition to a working C++ compiler).
 If you want to chose a code generation target explicitly (e.g. because you want to get rid of the warning that only the Python fallback is available), set the preference to ``'numpy'`` or ``'cython'`` at the beginning of your script::